Erectile Dysfunction (ED)

 What causes erectile dysfunction?

-Nearly 50 percent of men ranging in age from 40 to 70 years of age are affected by ED.
+Nearly 50 percent of men ranging in age from 40 to 70 years of age are affected by ED and nearly 40 percent of men will experience some problem with erections, libido or ejaculation by the age of 40.
 Men report guilt, shame and frustrations related to inability to perform.
 Due to repeated failed attempts, performance anxiety may present with subsequent attempts.

 The presence of the condition is a precursor to the nation’s leading cause of death in men, cardiovascular disease.
-Since ED usually presents 3-5 years prior to cardiovascular disease, recognizing risk factors is crucial in addressing potential heart disease in men with ED.
+Since ED usually presents 3 to 5 years prior to cardiovascular disease, recognizing risk factors is crucial in addressing potential heart disease in men with ED.

 What are the different types of treatments for erectile dysfunction?
 What can be expected during a physician’s visit to discuss ED and treatments of ED?